Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 The below results are suggestive of hydrogen and methane SIBO.

-IBS sub-types are:
+The main IBS sub-types include:

 - IBS-C, this is constipation dominant IBS